facebookarchive/fbmentorship/docs/ContributingWorkflow.md

 git checkout -b SOME-BRANCH-NAME
 ```

-Replace `FEATURE-NAME` with something that describes the enhancement of fix your'e making.
+Replace `SOME-BRANCH-NAME` with something that describes the enhancement of fix your'e making.
 For example if you're adding Android documentation for native modules in React Native, you could name your branch `android-add-native-modules-doc`.

 After you run this command you'll be switched to the newly created branch.
 The command above is equivalent to the following: